onyeka-hub/devops-tools-training/README.md

     kind: ClusterIssuer
 ```

-The name, secretName, and dnsNames don't have to match
+The name, secretName, and dnsNames don't have to match.

-There can be multiple dnsNames
+There can be multiple dnsNames.

-The issuerRef must match the ClusterIssuer that we created earlier
+The issuerRef must match the ClusterIssuer that we created earlier.

 Apply the certificate.yaml file